ellacmd/feedbackApp/README.md

 For future projects, I plan to explore Angular’s incremental hydration and server-side rendering (SSR) to compare their performance with Next.js.

+## ⚠️ Warning

+The backend of this project is hosted on **Render's free plan**, which may cause the server to **spin down due to inactivity**.
+As a result, **initial requests may take longer to load**.
+If you experience slow loading times, please wait a moment as the server starts up.

 ## Author